ruhui0806/dev-academy-2023-exercise/README.md

 ## Run end-to-end test

-<li> Make sure that both the backend and frontend are running
+<li> Make sure that both the backend and frontend are running properly.
 <li> Go to the client folder, we can start Cypress with the command:

     npm run cypress:open